monmima/main-aide-memoire/wordpress/README.md

 1. The issue might just be re-granting a permission.
 1. If so, the process is quick and easy.
 1. You can also send test mails to make sure everything is working fine.
 There is an Email test tab for this.

+## Ninja Form - Where to go to see mail sent through a form

+1. Dashboard
+1. Ninja Forms
+1. Submissions
+1. Select a form
+1. Formulaire de contact